Vesuvium/sqlast/README.md

 to transpile to another language, for example in an SQL to YAML transpiler, to analyse the sql file, or to write your own SQL interpreter.

+(Note that the grammar is not finished yet)

 ## Installing